 Two days later, the Michigan Daily reported that the album cover of Abbey Road, featuring the Fab Four walking across the famed street near the recording studio of the same name, depicted a funeral procession.
 John Lennon was in the lead, dressed in white as a preacher, followed by undertaker Ringo Star, while a gravedigger in the form of George Harrison brought up the rear.
 The left-handed Paul McCartney was third, barefoot and out-of-step with others while holding a cigarette in his right hand.

-Taken together, these odd assortments of anomalies could only mean one thing – Paul McCartney, bass player for the Beatles, was dead and the group was both covering the fact up and dropping clues in their songs as a way of revealing the truth.
+Taken together, these odd assortments of anomalies could only mean one thing – Paul McCartney, bass player for the Beatles, was dead and the group was both covering up the fact and dropping clues in their songs as a way of revealing the truth.

 Rumors of McCartney’s demise had been circulating in England for at least two years but no one took them seriously until Detroit.
 Afterwards, the “Paul is Dead” myth spread like wildfire, with even more clues popping up and pieced together.
 “Paul died on November 9, 1966,” Rolling Stone magazine explained fifty years later.
 “He drove away from Abbey Road late the night before – a ‘stupid bloody Tuesday’ – then blew his mind out in a car.
 He was Officially Pronounced Dead (‘O.P.D.’) on Wednesday morning at 5 o’clock, which is why George points to that line on the Sgt.
 Pepper sleeve, while Paul wears an ‘O.P.D.’ patch.
 But the other Beatles decided to hush up the news, so Wednesday-morning papers didn’t come.
 Somehow, they kept Paul’s death a secret, replaced him with a look-alike, then dropped sly hints about the cover-up scam.”